learn-co-curriculum/dsc-database-admin-101-lab/README.md

 ## Create a Table for Contact Information

 Create a table called contactInfo to house contact information for both students and staff.
-Be sure to include columns for first name, last name, role (student/staff), email, telephone number, street, city, state and zipcode.
+Be sure to include columns for first name, last name, role (student/staff), telephone number, street, city, state and zipcode.
 Be sure to also create a primary key for the table.

 ```python